MagdyH/AzureBlobStorage/README.md

 ### Usage
 you can run the back-end solution and the front-end project will be already run.

-then go to Blobs tab and there we go !
+and there we go !